pmeulen/ansible-tools/README.md

 # Creating a new environment
 To get started you need an environment.
-Ansible-tools does not ship with a ready made environment, instead it ships with the tools to create a new environments.
+Ansible-tools does not ship with a ready made environment, instead it ships with the tools to create new environments.
 In the environments directory of Ansible-tools you will find two
 directories:

-- [template](#templatedir) - the starting point of all new environments
+- [template](#templatedir) - This is the starting point of all new environments
 - [vm](#vmdir) - some configuration that matches the included Vagrant file.

 ## [About the environments/template directory](id:templatedir)